mahirannafi45/student_schedule_tracker/README.md

 6. If classes or labs are found, iterate through each item and print: Course name, Type (Lecture or Lab), Time, Room
 7. End the program.
-This small automation reduces confusion, saves time, and improves class and lab attendance